 That is what the law requires.
 More facts: It costs in excess of $1,000 a year to have it installed and maintained.
 It must be placed on every vehicle the driver owns.
 The driver must get a special ignition interlock license.
 If the driver operates any motor vehicle not equipped with an ignition interlock that person is subjected to fines, additional license suspension, and possible jail time.

 Being convicted of drinking and driving charges costs so much and the ignition interlock requirement has taken the punishment even further.
-Next time you get behind the wheel after having a few drinks, think about having to breath into a tube connected to your car for a year of your life, while paying for the privilege to do so.
-Its not so appealing.
+Next time you get behind the wheel after having a few drinks, think about having to breathe into a tube connected to your car for a year of your life while paying for the privilege to do so.
+It’s not so appealing.
 Stay safe.